Son of James and Emma Holt, of the High Street, Ticknall, Derbyshire;

-being recorded in the 1881 Census as being involved in Lace Beading.
+and Emma, occupation being recorded in the 1881 Census as being involved in the manufacture of Lace Beading.

-records post 1901 however a newspaper article reporting James death dated October 1915 records that prior to the War he had
+north of England at some juncture, a newspaper article reporting the death of James and dated October 1915 records that prior

-found employment with Rowland Meyrick of Hall Orchards as a Gardener and was a married man.
+to the war he had found employment with Rowland Meyrick of Hall Orchards as a Gardener.

 Recruitment & Attestation